hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/1 - Introduction.md

 - *Data minimization and anonymization*: storing only what is necessary, and anonymizing data where possible to reduce exposure risks.

 By combining these techniques, organizations strengthen their resilience against both external attacks and internal misuse.

+**PII**\
+In this workshop the term **PII** is used.
+This abbreviation stands for *Personally Identifiable Information* — data that can be used to identify an individual, either directly (e.g., name, social security number) or indirectly (e.g., date of birth, address, IP address).